rsheftel/pandas_market_calendars/docs/new_market.rst

 #.
 Now optionally define any of the following property methods:

    #.
+Break start and end:

+      #. break_start - returns a time that the market start its break
+      #. break_end - returns a time that the market ends the break

+   #.
 Days where the market is fully closed:

       #. regular_holidays - returns an pandas AbstractHolidayCalendar object